Innovia Metro: Innovia ART

 A series of financial difficulties caused by Lavalin's rapid expansion led to its bankruptcy.
 A clause in the original sales contract returned UTDC to Ontario crown control, and they quickly sold it to Bombardier in 1991.
 Bombardier started a redesign effort for the ICTS, resulting in the larger, advanced rapid transit (ART) Mark II vehicle.
 Compared to the original ICTS (retroactively named Mark I), the newer ART cars are longer with more seating, and have a more open layout inside.

 ART technology was selected for the AirTrain JFK project, which is widely considered a great success in spite of predictions to the contrary.
 After winning the SkyTrain Millennium Line contract in Vancouver, Bombardier further improved the design by introducing an articulating section between adjacent cars, replacing the coupling and doors of the older Mark I design.
 The articulation allows passengers to move freely between the cars, as well as adding more internal space for passenger seating.
 These versions of the Mark II design won several more contracts, and are currently operating on the Kelana Jaya Line in Kuala Lumpur, the Airport Express, Beijing Subway in China (in four-car trains), and the YongIn EverLine near Seoul in South Korea.
 When Bombardier started marketing ART as part of its Bombardier Innovia family of automated transit systems, the technology was rebranded as the Innovia ART 100 for the Mark I and Innovia ART 200 for the Mark II.

 Vancouver continues to be the largest operator of an Innovia ART system, with 49.5 km of operational lines in its SkyTrain network (Expo Line and Millennium Line).
 This network increased in 2016 with the opening of a 10.9 km extension of the Millennium Line, named the Evergreen Extension.
-The SkyTrain system uses a mixed fleet of Innovia ART 100 and 200 cars, with new Innovia Metro 300 cars (the latest model of ART technology) rolling out on the system.
+The SkyTrain system uses a mixed fleet of Innovia ART 100, 200 and 300 cars.